10DLC/A2P SMS Registration Frequently Asked Questions

 FAQs

-What does A2P / 10DLC mean?
+What does A2P / 10DLC stand for?

 Application to Person (A2P) and 10-digit long code (10DLC) refer to local, 10-digit phone numbers used to send messages between businesses and consumers.
 10DLC numbers include landline and VoIP phone numbers.